-Secondly, we consider the imperfection of the homodyne measurement by using a model of a transmission loss before the homodyne detector.
-This model can be formulated by placing beam splitters before the homodyne detector, where the input state couples with a vacuum state by a beam splitter.
-The transmission loss transforms the variables in the $q$ and $p$ quadratures as
+Secondly, we consider photon loss in the homodyne measurement.
+Noise derived from photon loss is described by a beam-splitter coupling between the data qubit and a vacuum state.
+The beam-splitter coupling transforms the quadrature operators in the $q$ and $p$ quadratures as